Q: Is the resort open to the public?

-Q: Can I bring non-member friends and guest into the resort?
+Q: Can I bring non-member friends and guests into the resort?

-A: Yes; Each member is allowed a maximum of 6 guests per membership.
-Business Members allowed guest are based on the Business Membership type.
+A: Certain memberships are allowed up to six guests.
+Please refer to our different types of memberships for specific information.
+Business Members allowed guests are based on the Business Membership type.
 Please contact your HR office.
 All guests must have a guest car hang tag issued by the member.
 THE MEMBER MUST BE ON THE RESORT WITH THEIR GUESTS AT ALL TIMES.

 Q: Is there resort security?